 Your veterinarian recently diagnosed your dog with chronic kidney disease (CKD) and recommended a special, kidney-friendly diet as a part of your dog’s treatment plan.
-But now you’re wondering if you should really spend the extra money for the prescribed dog food.
+But now you’re wondering if you should spend the extra money for the prescribed dog food.
 The short answer is a resounding “Yes!”

 Why feed a kidney-friendly dog food?